 The other required taught modules are Statistics and Research Governance, and Scientific and Clinical Research skills followed by an intensive six month required research project within a lab or clinical research group.
 Students can also select 1-2 optional taught module(s) to tailor the course to their developing interests, examples include Perinatal Mental Health, Ethics in Child Health, Regenerative Medicine, Principles of Implementation and Improvement, Science, Leadership and Management, Birth Defects, Assisted Conception, Regenerative Medicine and Global Women’s Health.

 The course fosters the intellectual skills of students through:

 Critical assimilation and appraisal of the research literature pertaining to Women and Children’s Health.

-Production of original pieces of written work that explain, review and evaluate primary research literature and using this evaluation to develop ideas and hypothesises.
+Production of original pieces of written work that explain, review and evaluate primary research literature and using this evaluation to develop ideas and hypotheses.

 Understanding research governance and demonstrate compliance with research regulations.

 Understanding and applying scientific and clinical study design and statistical analysis principles.

 - Recognising the moral and ethical issues of ethical standards and professional codes of conduct.